 Code Words

-When talking about code, prefer words and phrases with concrete meanings.
+When talking about code in the context of software development, opt for words and phrases with concrete meanings.
 Some good ones are terms like orthogonal, exhaustive, and implicitly dependent.
 Use precise language to describe the properties of the code in question.

 Even words like simple or complex can be ambiguous so be sure to qualify what kind of complexity you mean.